clearlinux/clear-linux-documentation/source/mixer.rst

 For the creation of a custom mix, the format version should start at '1', or some known number, and increment only when a compatibility breakage is introduced.
-Normal updates, updating a software package for example, do not require a format increment.
+Normal updates (updating a software package for example) do not require a format increment.